What’s New

 After stepping through the temple’s wooden gates, stroll straight ahead down the long corridor shrouded in cedar trees.
 On a good day, the light filtering through the trees (known in Japanese as komorebi) can make for pretty sights along the way!

 Exit the cedar corridor, and a magical world opens up before you.
-You will first spot a sparkling pond framed in greenery (but red) on the left.
-From here, you already get a preview of Natadera’s main highlight through the foliage.
+You will first spot a sparkling pond framed in (red) greenery on the left.
+From here, you already get a peek at one of Natadera’s symbolic sights, through the foliage.

-After admiring the pond (and the elegant koi that inhabit it!), take just a few more steps and you’ll be greeted by the iconic sight of Natadera.
+After admiring the pond (and the elegant koi!), take just a few more steps and you’ll be greeted by the iconic sight of Natadera.

-(spoiler alert: you also get to gaze at it from above later)
+(spoiler alert: you also get to gaze down from above later)

 The iconic rock formation of Natadera.
 Doesn’t it look like it’s smiling at us? 😛